“While our first instinct is usually attempting to push harder, it’s more valuable to figure out where to push.” – Taylor Pearson

 The internet has created markets and industries that did not even exist 5 or 10 years ago.
 New industries are popping up every single day, create one.
 All it takes is a single moment, a single decision, a single win for you to get started.

-Take your motivation, the passion and drive to learn/master something new and let it take you to new places you thought you would never reach.
-Create your own path, there is no one way to get something done, there are billions of people out there and they are all on their own pathway.
+Take your motivation.
+The passion and drive to master something new and let it take you to new places you thought you would never reach.
+Create your own path.
+There are billions of people out there and they’re all on their own pathway.
 Forge your own, get things done, be successful.

 Entrepreneurship is at the tip of our fingers we just need to seize the opportunities that are before us.
 You hold the pen and you have the ability to write your life, so get started.
 There is no better time to start than now, stop floating and get to it.

-As humans, we tend to underestimate how much we can get done in three months, but imagine how much we underestimate how much we can do in three years.
+We tend to underestimate how much we can get done in three months.
+But imagine how much we underestimate how much we can do in three years.
 The possibilities are truly endless, but it is up to you to chase after them and accomplish your goals.

 I know for me three years ago I was living in Texas and auditioning for the Kansas City Ballet Summer intensive.
-That is so far away from where I am now it is almost laughable, I would have never been able to predict the amount that I have grown.
-Losses will hit you along the way but as long as you do not let them permanently knock you down you will be doing alright.
+That is so far away from where I’m now it’s almost laughable.
+I would have never been able to predict the amount that I have grown.
+Losses will hit you along the way but as long as you don’t let them permanently knock you down you will be doing alright.